code-distortion/adapt/README.md

+### Running tests in parallel

+[ParaTest](https://github.com/paratestphp/paratest) allows you to run your tests to run in parallel.
+Tests are run in different processes, and the collated results are shown afterwards.
+It is included by default in Laravel 8 onwards.

+Adapt detects when ParaTest used and creates a distinct database for each process by adding a unique suffix to the database name.

 ### Dusk browser tests

 Once you've added `$this->shareConfig($browser);` to your [Dusk](https://laravel.com/docs/8.x/dusk) browser tests, you'll be able to run your browser tests alongside your other tests.
-Including running them in parallel.
+Including when running them in parallel.

 See the [dusk browser testing section](#dusk-browser-test-usage) for more details.

-### Running tests in parallel

-Laravel 8 integrates [ParaTest](https://github.com/paratestphp/paratest), allowing your tests to run in parallel.
-Tests are run in different processes, and the collated results are shown afterwards.

-Adapt detects when ParaTest used and creates a distinct database for each process by adding a unique suffix to the database name.